numtel/meteor-webcomponent/README.md

 </advanced-example>
 ```

+The data context for the template rendered inside a WebComponent is the element instance.
+Although only `{{myVal}}` is displayed in the example, the entire element instance object is applied as the template's data.
+Forwarded element attributes are available to be inserted in this way because they are properties on the element instance object.

 ## Notes

-* Styles may also be applied from document sheets using the `::shadow` psuedo-class.
+* Styles may also be applied from document sheets using the `::shadow` pseudo-class.
+* When using CSS embedded in a component, the `:host` pseudo-class matches the root element.
+By default, WebComponents are `display: inline`.
+Pass the following in the `css` option to change that:

+    ```css
+    :host { display: block; }
+    ```

 ## License